sahilchalke0001/plant/README.md

    - Split dataset into training, validation, and testing sets.

 2. **Model Training:**
-   - Build CNN architecture or use a pre-trained model (VGG16, ResNet).
+   - Build CNN architecture.
    - Compile and fit the model.

 3. **Model Evaluation:**
-   - Evaluate model accuracy and fine-tune if necessary.
+   - Epochs Used: 5
+   - Accuracy Achieved: 97%

-4. **Deployment (Optional):**
+4. **Deployment:**
-   - Build a Flask or Streamlit app for real-time predictions.
+   - Build a Flask app for real-time predictions.

 ---